 Colt is the information delivery platform, enabling its customers to deliver, share, process and store their vital business information.
-An established leader in delivering integrated computing and network services to major organisations, midsized businesses and wholesale customers.
-Colt operates in 22 European countries and the US with a 46,000km European network and transatlantic network capacity.
-Colt has metropolitan area networks in 41 major European cities with direct fibre connections into 19,800 buildings and 20 carrier neutral Colt data centres.
-In 2010, the Colt Data Centre Services business was launched to deliver innovative high quality data centre solutions at a Colt or customer site.
-Our innovative data centres are rapid to deploy, flexible and highly efficient.
-In addition to its direct sales capability, Colt has four indirect channels to market; Agent, Franchise, Distributor and Wholesale which includes Carriers, Service Providers, VARs and Voice Resellers.
+An established leader in delivering integrated network, data centre, voice and IT services to major organisations, midsized businesses and wholesale customers worldwide, Colt operates in 22 European countries with a 46,000km European network and transatlantic network capacity.
+Colt has metropolitan area networks in 42 major European cities with direct fibre connections into 19,800 buildings and 20 carrier neutral Colt data centres.
+In addition to its direct sales capability, Colt has four indirect channels to market: Agent, Franchise, Distributor and Wholesale which includes Carriers, Service Providers, VARs and Voice Resellers.
 Colt is listed on the London Stock Exchange (COLT).

 In delivering wholesale telecoms services and SME business packages, clearly we’ve got a vested interest in infrastructure at Colt.
 Hence, we were fascinated by a report published last month by The British Infrastructure Commission to address the UK’s infrastructure issues.
 The report is a great insight into how investment in infrastructure will result in a 0.7% lift in GDP over time and makes many sensible recommendation about skills, financing, procurement and planning to ‘make infrastructure happen.’

 The intriguing part from a Colt perspective is the definition of what is covered in infrastructure by the report:

 [infrastructure] includes roads, railways and airports; electricity networks and generating plants; oil and gas pipelines and storage terminals; and telecommunications networks.